The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 You may not have heard of this coenzyme before, but NAD (nicotinamide adenine dinucleotide) could be the key to boosting your energy levels.
 NAD plays a vital role in producing ATP, the energy currency used by every cell in your body.

 When NAD levels drop, your cells can’t produce as much ATP – resulting in fatigue, cognitive issues, metabolic dysfunction, and accelerated aging.
-Research even indicates NAD depletion may contribute to neurodegenerative diseases like Alzheimer’s.
+Research even indicates NAD depletion may contribute to neurodegenerative complications.
+To increase your NAD intake, look for foods rich in natural fats and proteins.
+These can include meats, poultry, fish, and peanuts!

 #10: Omega-3s

 Most people get more than enough omega-6 fatty acids from plant oils and processed foods.
-But anti-inflammatory omega-3s from marine sources are severely lacking in modern diets – contributing to a whole host of issues.
+But soothing omega-3s from marine sources are severely lacking in modern diets – contributing to a whole host of issues.

 Fatty fish like salmon, mackerel, and sardines are rich in the prized omega-3s EPA and DHA.